 1. SideQuest (for PC or Mac)

 If you don’t like using a command line, an option for sideloading apps is through the app SideQuest, which has a GUI.
 It works for both PC and Mac.
-Simply download the latest release of SideQuest and follow the instructions.
-If you wish, here is a tutorial by Ramarcus:
+Simply download the latest release of SideQuest and click on the setup instructions on the bottom left corner of the app.
+Once SideQuest is installed, you’ll be able to install apps by simply dragging them into the Sidequest desktop app.
+Here is a tutorial by Ramarcus:

 2. ADB Android Debug Bridge.